-George Washington, the nation’s first President, was also one of the wealthiest men to hold the office.
-His Virginia plantation, “Mount Vernon,” consisted of five separate farms on 8,000 acres of prime farmland.
-Washington made significantly more than subsequent presidents: his salary was two percent of the total U.S. budget in 1789.
+George Washington, the nation’s first president, was also one of the wealthiest men to hold the office.
+His Virginia plantation, Mount Vernon, consisted of five separate farms on 8,000 acres of prime farmland.
+As president, Washington earned significantly more than his successors — his salary was 2% of the total 1789 U.S. budget.

 - The Editors (2/12/2015)

 Because there was no central banking system and no commodities regulatory framework, markets were subject to panics.

-The rise of inherited wealth in the early 20th Century contributed to the fortunes of many presidents, including Theodore Roosevelt, Franklin D. Roosevelt, John F. Kennedy, and both of the Bushes.
+The rise of inherited wealth in the early 20th century contributed to the fortunes of many presidents, including Theodore Roosevelt, Franklin D. Roosevelt, John F. Kennedy, and both of the Bushes.
 The other significant change to the economy was the advent of large professionally organized corporations.
-These corporations produced much of the oil, mining, financial, and railroad fortunes amassed at the end of the 19th Century and the beginning of the 20th.
+These corporations produced much of the oil, mining, financial, and railroad fortunes amassed at the end of the 19th century and the beginning of the 20th.
 The Kennedys were wealthy because of the financial empire built by Joseph Kennedy.
 Herbert Hoover made millions of dollars as the owner of mining companies.

 The following is the net worth of all forty-three presidents.